 Position Title: Title III Project Director

-Job Type: Regular/Full-Time (continued employment is contingent upon grant funding)
+Job Type: Full-Time Term – (continued employment contingent on grant funding)

 DUTIES & RESPONSIBILITIES: